TABLE SETTING & TABLEWARE

 Fired at high temperatures, stoneware is very tough and heat-resistant.
 It’s perfect for serving from oven to table

 our dining ranges

-If you're looking to match all of your tableware, we have over 100 dining ranges to choose from – there's a colour, style and material for every budget and taste
+If you're looking for matching tableware, we have over 100 dining ranges to choose from – there's a colour, style and material for every budget and taste

 WHY CHOOSE WHITE BONE CHINA?